Dwight Schrute: Character information

-Dwight is a former volunteer sheriff deputy, but has to step down after breaking his pledge to help his boss, Michael, illegally pass a drug test by giving him his urine in the episode "Drug Testing."
+Dwight is a former volunteer sheriff deputy, but had had to step down after breaking his pledge to help his boss, Michael, illegally pass a drug test by giving him his urine in the episode "Drug Testing."
 He is also a notary public; this creates difficulties when Angela desires to send him a notarized letter regarding their break-up.
-He resides on his family's beet farm, alongside his cousin, Mose (played by producer/writer Michael Schur).
-Dwight has affinities for paintball, Battlestar Galactica, ping pong, survivalism, Goju Ryu karate and weapons.
-He also has a preference to ride in the back seat of cars behind the driver, because he believes it to be the safest location in a car.
-He also likes to be the last person in a group when walking, claiming that 70% of attacks on a person are from behind.
-He takes karate very seriously, gaining a black belt in season 9.
-He was also "Senpai" to the Sensei of the Dojo in which he took part in.
-He is also faster than a Black Pepper snake, known as a speckled kingsnake.
-Growing up, Dwight performed his own circumcision.
+He lives on his family's beet farm alongside his cousin, Mose (played by producer/writer Michael Schur).
+Dwight has affinities for paintball, ping pong, survivalism, Goju Ryu karate and weapons.

-In "Whistleblower", encouraged to invest in real estate by former CEO and owner of Dunder Mifflin-Sabre, Jo Bennett, Dwight decides to purchase the industrial park building.
-He has previously demonstrated entrepreneurial traits, like converting the building lobby into a coffee shop in "Nepotism", converting an empty room in the office building into a pathetic makeshift gym in "Mrs. California", and organizing a barn maze before Halloween, where kids can pay admission to play, in "WUPHF.com."
-He also owns a plot of land on the light side of the moon, given to him by Andy Bernard in season eight.
+Dwight also shows affinity for various science fiction and fantasy works; notably Battlestar Galactica, Star Wars, Lord of the Rings and Harry Potter.

-In an episode commentary on the season one DVD, Wilson refers to Dwight as a "fascist nerd."
-In a feature on the season three DVD, Wilson describes Dwight as "someone who does not hate the system but has a deep and abiding love for it".
+In an episode commentary on the season 1 DVD, Wilson refers to Dwight as a "fascist nerd."
+In a feature on the season 3 DVD, Wilson describes Dwight as "someone who does not hate the system but has a deep and abiding love for it".